 Most job postings have a large amount of applications.
 Particularly those at large, sought after companies.
 Having an objective that stands out will keep the recruiter or hiring manger reading.
 This article from Big Interview has some great tips on writing a great statement, including examples for different jobs.

 If you are looking for experience in a new industry, make that known.
 The objective section is where you can tell employers what you are looking for.
 If you want to make a change to a completely different job, state that.
 By telling employers what you are looking for, it avoids wasting your time and the employer’s time with opportunities that don’t align with your goals.

 An example would be “Human Resources professional with over five years in the HR Generalist space.
 Looking for an opportunity to lead people and take the next step in my career as a people manager.”
 That statement conveys you are only open to opportunities at the next level, as a manager.
-If you need some inspiration, check out these Resume examples: a repository of hundreds of examples that enable job seekers to improve their resumes.
+If you need some inspiration, check out these resume examples from Hloom or a free version at JobNexus.
+Both include a repository of hundreds of examples that enable job seekers to improve their resumes.